21 Best Lazy Dog Breeds for Apartment Living - CityDogsLife Skip to content

 chinese-crested

-However, he needs a lot of attention.
-If you are often away from home, he is not the best option for you since he may suffer from separation anxiety.
+He needs a lot of attention.
+If you’re often away from home, he’s not a good fit since he’s prone to separation anxiety.

 10. Pomeranian